-Concurrent Status Students with a TOEFL (PBT) score of 480 - 524 may take a combination of ESL and regular undergraduate courses.
+Students with a TOEFL (PBT) score of 480 - 524 and satisfactory academic progress in all ESL courses are eligible for concurrent status, which allows them to take a combination of ESL classes and undergraduate courses at Saint Martin's.
 Students with TOEFL scores of 525 and above are eligible for full-time undergraduate study.

-The number of levels and courses offered each semester are necessarily based on enrollment numbers.
+The number of levels and courses offered each semester may vary based on enrollment numbers.